jquense/clank/README.md

 ### .reopen(...spec)

-`.reopen` is like extend but `.extend` of creating a new Class it alters the current class prototype.
+`.reopen` is like `.extend` but instead of creating a new Class it alters the current class prototype.
 Changes made to the prototype will cascade throguh the object heirarchy. `.reopen` has the same signature as `.extend`.

     var Person = Clank.Object.extend({ species: 'homo sapien'}) , Man    = Person.extend({ gender: 'male' });